humanexponent/interviews/front-end/README.md

 * Each test has a set of questions.
 For each question there is a set of possible answers.

 To be done:
 * Checkbox on top.
 If checked, quizzes should be order by key: numberOfQuestions.
-Otherwise, they should be ordered by key: name.
+Otherwise, they should be ordered by key: title.

 ### Personality Test Page (Front End to be implemented)